Software Development

 Published: 2022/01/10

-According to the World Economic Forum’s The Future of Jobs Report 2020, 50% of business leaders say that they’re planning to accelerate the automation of repetitive tasks within their organization.
-Gartner goes further, predicting that 69% of routine work currently done by managers will be fully automated by 2024.
+By 2026, 30% of enterprises are expected to automate over half of their network activities, a significant increase from less than 10% in mid-2023, according to Gartner.
 The overall tendency to automate is especially true in the world of quality assurance (QA) – but should manual testing be ignored completely?
-Read on to find out the roles manual and automation testing will play in 2022 and beyond.
+Read on to find out the roles manual and automation testing will play in 2025 and beyond.

 Automation testing is on the rise

-The global automation testing market size is expected to grow from $12.6 billion to $28.8 billion by 2024.
-Many organizations have used the challenges of the pandemic to spur on digital transformations, the success of which 97% of IT decision-makers chalk up to process automation.
+The global automation testing market was valued at USD 32.70 billion in 2024, and it is expected to reach USD 61.27 billion by 2033, exhibiting a CAGR of 15.68% from 2025 to 2033, as stated by Imarc Group.
 Automation is becoming so prevalent within software development that it is used in different types of testing: unit testing, smoke tests, integration, regression, API, security, performance, acceptance and UI tests.

 Automation testing does not aim to replace people with technology.
 Quite the opposite, since it requires investing in skilled professionals to choose tools, configure them, write automation tests, monitor the running of tests and then analyze the results.
 Of course, detecting bugs, diagnosing issues and fixing problems are also essential tasks of an automation testing engineer.
 Investing in personnel that can effectively carry out these duties is a significant cost, but while initially this cost surpasses the cost associated with manual testers, in the long run, it will deliver a better return on investment (ROI).
 Furthermore, the institutional knowledge of an organization should increase as more experienced automation testers mentor, train and support more junior testers in automation testing practices.